 Thinking outside the box and getting creative with your displays is a good way to put your own “stamp” on the event.
 You could use a canoe, or an old wheelbarrow.

 To encourage your guests to stay and mingle after their done eating set up cozy seating areas.

-For evening parties create a cozy atmosphere with a bon fire or with a Table Top Fireplace, such as this one from Home Concepts.
+For evening parties create a cozy atmosphere with a fire pit, such as this one from Home N Hearts.